stolostron/deploy/README.md

 1.0.0-SNAPSHOT-2020-03-13-23-07-54
 ```
   NOTE: To change the default SNAPSHOT tag, edit `snapshot.ver`, which contains a single line that specifies the SNAPSHOT tag.
 This method of updating the default SNAPSHOT tag is useful when using the `--silent` option.
-2. Depending on your script Option choice, `OCM` will be deployed or deploying.
+2. Depending on your script Option choice, `open-cluster-management` will be deployed or deploying.
 Use 'watch oc -n open-cluster-management get pods' to view the progress.

 3. The script provides you with the `Open Cluster Management` URL.